kpeacocke/displayboard/README.md

 ### 📚 Contributing

-See CONTRIBUTING.md for commit rules, branching, PR templates, and CI rules.
+See `CONTRIBUTING.md` for commit rules, branching, PR templates, and CI rules.
+See `.env.example` for environment variable setup.
+For platform-specific setup, see the Platform Notes above.

 All PRs must reference a GitHub Issue (closes #123) and be linked in the PR sidebar (this is enforced).